edubart/sokol_gp/README.md

 call `sgp_set_pipeline()` before the shader draw call.
 You are responsible for using the same blend mode and drawing primitive as the created pipeline.

-Custom uniforms can be passed to the shader with `sgp_set_uniform(data, size)`, where you should always pass a pointer to a struct with exactly the same schema and size as the one defined in the shader.
+Custom uniforms can be passed to the shader with `sgp_set_uniform(vs_data, vs_size, fs_data, fs_size)`,
+where you should always pass a pointer to a struct with exactly the same schema and size as the one defined in the vertex and fragment shaders.

 Although you can create custom shaders for each graphics backend manually, it is advised should use the Sokol shader compiler [SHDC](https://github.com/floooh/sokol-tools/blob/master/docs/sokol-shdc.md), because it can generate shaders for multiple backends from a single `.glsl` file, and this usually works well.

-By default the library uniform buffer per draw call has just 4 float uniforms (`SGP_UNIFORM_CONTENT_SLOTS` configuration), and that may be too low to use with custom shaders.
+By default the library uniform buffer per draw call has just 8 float uniforms (`SGP_UNIFORM_CONTENT_SLOTS` configuration), and that may be too low to use with custom shaders.
 This is the default because typically newcomers may not want to use custom 2D shaders, and increasing a larger value means more overhead.